Heathrow Airport Taxis and Transfers

 London is one of the most populous cities on Earth, being home to more people than Berlin, Los Angeles and Madrid.
 The city’s commitment to public transport is legendary – aside from the iconic red buses, London’s armada of hackney carriages is unrivalled throughout the UK.
 Factor in the St. Pancras International train station and the labyrinth of the Underground, and the capital becomes a gateway to the near continent.

 Of course, the nearby Heathrow Airport is the jewel in London’s crown, handling over 72 million passengers a year.
 That figure is expected to double when the third runway and sixth terminal are built between 2025 and 2029.

-London is the seat of the UK government, and a haven of municipal architecture, boasting some of the most recognisable landmarks in the world.
+London is your nearest and biggest landmark to visit.
+The seat of the UK government, London is a haven of municipal architecture, boasting some of the most recognisable landmarks in the world.
 Big Ben and the Houses of Parliament sit on the River Thames, about 16 miles from Heathrow Airport.
 Parliament is in the very centre of London, and an ideal place to kick off your trip.

 South Bank is one of the most iconic parts of London.
 The London Eye, arguably the most glamorous fairground ride on Earth, The Globe Theatre and some wonderful sculptures that bring the work of Salvador Dali to metallic life can be found to the south of the river.
 Lovers of street theatre and drama will enjoy being pestered by the resident mime artists.

 Football fans have a paradise of stadia at their feet.
-Chelsea, West Ham United, Arsenal, Tottenham Hotspur and Fulham all claim London as their home, ensuring that Saturdays are raucous and busy.
+Chelsea, West Ham United, Arsenal, Tottenham Hotspur and Fulham FC all claim London as their home.
 Whilst the clubs are spread throughout London, many taxi firms offer an ‘airport to landmark’ service at a fixed rate.